kbreidenbach/GadZarks/README.md

 Info
 ----
+There are two branches.

+master:
+This contains a version that uses GridLayout.
+It builds and shows conrrectly, but is not capable of scrolling

+GridView:
+This branch contains a version that uses GridView, and can scroll.
+It is not yet complete and is a work in progress.

 The implementation has been tested on Android Emulator with following characteristics:
 - AVD for 3.7" WVGA Nexus One (380 x 800: hdpi)